ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 Additionally, download and install the [Multibyte MFC Library](https://www.microsoft.com/en-us/download/details.aspx?id=40770).

-# Install Visual Studio 2013
+# Install Visual Studio 2017

-Download installer from msdn licence page ...
+Download installer from installer page https://my.visualstudio.com using your stfc email address.
 Choose Desktop development with C++ from the right check: Windows 10 SDK and MFC and ATL support